Michèle Sarde: Novelist

 Sarde won early attention for her first novel, Le Désir fou, which relates the journey of a destructive passion, drawing on the tormented history of the 20th century.
 In Histoire d'Eurydice pendant la remontée, published in 1991 (shortlisted for the prix Goncourt), she invokes the Algerian war and the Shoah.
 The work is organized around the myth of Orpheus and reconstructs it from the point of view of Eurydice.
 The novel draws its inspiration from two cultural and historical heritages: Greek mythology, revisited through the prism of feminism, and the Judeo-Christian tradition.
 Constance et la cinquantaine, published in 2003, is a novel in email form, with as its central theme the arrival in their fifties of a group of women bound by their friendship.
 In the background lurk the Armenian genocide and the military dictatorship in Chile.
 Sarde then turned to questions of remembrance, first with the publication, in 2016, of Revenir du silence (Returning from Silence), which tells the saga of a Sephardi family (Jews from Spain) that left Ottoman Salonica to become integrated into French life in the 1920s before suffering the persecutions of the Nazi occupation.
 A second perspective on this saga was published in 2019 with the title À la Recherche de Marie J. (In Search of Marie J.), interweaving two stories: the narrator’s investigations across several countries and the fictionalized quest of a young Sephardi woman from Eastern Europe lost in the Nazi camps.
+The third volume, published in 2023 under the title Vous doña Gracia : l’aïeule de la tribu perdue, recounts the eventful life of Gracia Naci—a historic ancestor whom the author has adopted as her own, and who devoted her immense fortune to bribing the powers that be to evade the Inquisition and help the conversos escape in the Catholic Europe of Charles V.